dschuyler/docs/1.0/docs/devguide/styling.md

           box-sizing: border-box;
         }

-        /* Can use /deep/ and ::shadow combinators */ body /deep/ .my-special-view::shadow #thing-inside {
+        /* Can use /deep/ and ::shadow combinators.
+Note: use of /deep/ and
+         * ::shadow is not recommended. */
+        body /deep/ .my-special-view::shadow #thing-inside {
           background: yellow;
         }